tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 * {{FN-DSA}}: FN-DSA is a lattice signature scheme (FIPS-206) ({{lattice-based}} and {{sig-scheme}}).

 # ISO Candidates Selected for Standardization
-At the time of writing, ISO has standardized three PQC KEM algorithms, which are mentioned in the following subsection.
+At the time of writing, ISO has selected three PQC KEM algorithms as candidates for standardization, which are mentioned in the following subsection.

 ## PQC Key Encapsulation Mechanisms (KEMs)
 * {{FrodoKEM}}: Key Encapsulation mechanism based on the hardness of learning with errors in algebraically unstructured lattices.